-As SKO’s General Counsel, Walter represents the firm in dealing with its insurance carriers and its risk management, including dealing with conflicts and ethical issues affecting the practice of law.
-Walter still maintains an active private practice dealing with a variety of litigation issues.
+As General Counsel, Walter represented the firm in dealing with its insurance carriers and in managing risks, which typically concerned conflicts and ethical issues affecting the practice of law.

 SKO successfully defended a Fortune 500 company that was being sued in the U.S. District Court for the Western District of Kentucky by a former employee alleging age discrimination.
 The former employee claimed that the company violated the Kentucky Civil Rights Act when it selected him, and not a younger co-worker, for layoff during a company-wide reduction in force.
 The plaintiff sought lost wages of more than $100,000, emotional distress damages of $1,300,000, and an award of attorney’s fees.
 This case was noteworthy because it included so-called “direct evidence” of age discrimination: an audio recording that plaintiff had secretly made of his conversation with his supervisor, wherein the supervisor could be heard telling the plaintiff that he was being laid off because of his age.